- WHERE TO STAY

 The service picks up from hotels in all the major Central London hotel districts as well as selected hotels at Heathrow Airport before going onto Dover.

-• Entrance to Dover Castle • View the White Cliffs of Dover • Entrance to Canterbury Cathedral
+• Entrance to Dover Castle • Walk along the White Cliffs of Dover • Entrance into Canterbury Cathedral • Travel by air-conditioned vehicle • Professional guide

 Book in advance and save money on your train journey